rust-cli/book/src/tutorial/packaging.md

 You point your users to your release page that might look something [like this one][wasm-pack-release], and they can download the artifacts we've just created.
-The release artifacts we've just generated are nothing special:
+The release artifacts we've generated are nothing special.
-At the end, they are just archive files that contain our binaries!
+They are just archive files that contain our binaries!
-This means that users of your tool can download them with their browser, extract them (often happens automatically), and copy the binaries to a place they like.
+This means that users of your tool can download them with their browser, extract them (often automatically), and copy the binaries to a place they like.

 [wasm-pack-release]: https://github.com/rustwasm/wasm-pack/releases/tag/v0.5.1

-This does require some experience with manually "installing" programs, so you want to add a section to your README file on how to install this program.
+This does require some experience with manually installing programs, so you want to add a section to your README file on how to install this program.

 <aside class="note">

 **Note:**
-If you used [trust] to build your binaries and added them to GitHub releases, you can also tell people to run
+If you use [trust] to build your binaries and add them to GitHub releases, you can also tell people to run
 `curl -LSfs https://japaric.github.io/trust/install.sh | sh -s -- --git your-name/repo-name`
 if you think that makes it easier.